Chris44442/cyclone5_soc_fpga_config_tool/readme.md

 In the source file make sure `RBF_PATH` and `CDRATIO` are set correctly, e.g. 0x3 on the Terasic DE10-Nano and 0x2 on the Enclustra PE1/SA2.

-Use Docker to build the tool.
-To build it yourself instead, `cat Dockerfile` to find out how.
+Use Docker to build the tool:

 ```bash
 docker build -t cfg_tool -f Dockerfile .